alco/porcelain/README.md

 ## TODO

+  * Update readme with:
+    - installation guide
+    - more granular examples
+    - Goon guide

   * implement handshake in the Goon driver
   * think about the best way to handle launch errors originating in the middleman